deliveryhero/lymph/docs/start_services.rst

 A configuration file of a lymph service requires the following sections:

     - container
-    - event_system
     - interfaces

 You need to define a separate configuration file for each service or instance setup.
-If you have many services running, which would be the normal case in a productive lymph setup, the same information about ``container`` and ``event_system`` would be present in each file.
+If you have many services running, which would be the normal case in a productive lymph setup, the same information about ``container`` would be present in each file.
 In order to avoid having to copy the same information into every file and obtain a configuration mess, it is possible to set a default configuration file where lymph extracts the necessary information.
 This is usually the ``.lymph.yml`` file, which is also needed by ``lymph node`` (the standard way to start lymph services, see :doc: ``lymph node`` below).